Mousaka/elm-game-of-life/README.md

 ###Play it! -> https://mousaka.github.io/elm-game-of-life

-Elm implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) that is still quite rough in the edges.
+Elm implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) that is still quite rough around the edges.